Prometheus Pushgateways - Everything You Need To Know

 pushgateway_instance: metricfire

 This will make your Prometheus scrape a Pushgateway instance at localhost:9091 if you are running a Pushgateway locally.
 Another thing to consider is enabling the honor_labels parameter.
-Having it enabled means that Prometheus would opt to choose whatever comes from the Pushgateway instead of what Prometheus is trying to attach when it tries to add certain reserved labels or labels which have you specified in the scraping configuration.
+Enabled means that Prometheus would choose whatever comes from the Pushgateway instead of what Prometheus is trying to attach when it tries to add specific reserved labels or labels you specified in the scraping configuration.
 For example, if you had a metric in your Pushgateway awesomeness{pushgateway_instance=”notmetricfire”} then it would use the value notmetricfire for that label instead of metricfire as defined in the scraping configuration that you can see in the code snippet above.
 Without it, the original label will be renamed to exported_pushgateway_instance which would have the value notmetricfire.

-Enabling honor_label is useful in cases where you want to preserve all of the labels that the Pushgateway exposes, such as the mandatory job label.
-It will be much clearer when you can use the same job label when querying the metrics that are in your Pushgateway.
+Enabling honor_label is helpful in cases where you want to preserve all of the labels that the Pushgateway exposes, such as the mandatory job label.
+It will be much clearer when you can use the same job label when querying the metrics in your Pushgateway.

 Deleting Metrics